mahi97/mahi-log/_posts/2020-10-30-neural-turing-machine.md

 *Can Neural Network Learn Program?*

 Have you ever thought having a pen and piece of paper can help you in solving a problem?

 Have you ever write a program that can do better only by having more amount of memory?

-Having more a piece of paper doesn't make you smarter but you know how utilize the pen and paper to solve more complex problem faster.
+Having more paper doesn't make you smarter (does it?), you know how utilize the pen and paper to split a complex problem to simple steps.

 The same story goes for Neural Networks.
-We leave them to solve our problems without any external memory.
-It leads to an unnatural way of learning that usually is not **Robust**, **Scalable**, and needs a **Massive** amount of samples.
+We leave them to solve our problems without any pen or paper, and it leads to an unnatural way of learning that usually is not **Robust**, **Scalable**, and needs a **Massive** amount of samples.

 Alex Graves(DeepMind) claims this in his paper on NTM:
 > We extend the capabilities of neural networks by coupling them to external memory resources, which they can interact with by attentional processes.

-But there’s no official implementation of his work, so in this post, we discuss how NTM works and present a robust implementation of NTM that trained on different tasks and achieved performance near what was reported in the original paper.
+But there’s no official implementation of his work, so in this post, we discuss how NTM works and present a robust implementation of NTM in next post that trained on different tasks and achieved performance near what was reported in the original paper.

 {: class="table-of-content"}
 * TOC